-- 3.1 Campus SRC: A CampusStudent Representative Council of a particular campus, as described in the Constitution of the UJSRC and Campus SRCs. - 3.2 Days: In calculating the number of days, Saturdays, Sundays and public holidays are not taken into account.
-When counting days, the first day is excluded and the last day is included. - 3.3 Executive Director: Student Affairs: The Executive Director: Student Affairs of the University of Johannesburg. - 3.4 Investigator: A person as described in Appendix B of these regulations. - 3.5 Manager: Student Ethics and Judicial Services: A staff member in the Student Affairs Division who is responsible for the administration of the Student Disciplinary Committee. - 3.6 Presenter: A person as described in Appendix B of these regulations. - 3.7 Registrar: The Registrar of the University of Johannesburg. - 3.8 Staff member (employee):A staff member (employee) of the University of Johannesburg employed on a permanent,fixed-term contract or temporary basis. - 3.9 Standard disciplinary procedure: The procedure to be followed by all disciplinary bodies indicated in these regulations, unless otherwise indicated in these regulations or the guiding document for the particular disciplinary body. - 3.10 Student: A person registered as a student of the University of Johannesburg.For purposes of the application of the provisions of the Regulations for Student Discipline to a student, a person who registers as a student of the University at any time between 1 Januaryand 30 June of any calendar year is a registered student of the University for the period 1 Januaryto 31 December of that calendar year, or until her/his registration is cancelled for that year; if a person registers as a student of the University at any time between 1 Julyand 31 December of any calendar year, he/she is a registered student of the University for the period 1 Julyto 31 December of that calendar year, or until her/his registration is cancelled student of the University for the period 1 Julyto 31 December of that calendar year, or until her/his registration is cancelled for that year, or until her/his registration is cancelled for that calendar year, or until her/his registration is cancelled student of the University for the period 1 Julyto 31 December of that calendar year, or until her/his registration is cancelled for that calendar year, or until her/his registration is cancelled for that year."Student" includes: - 3.10.1 a person suspected of a transgression committed while he/she was a registered student, but who is no longer a student at the time of the proceedings described in these regulations; - 3.10.2 a person who is a registered student at the time of the proceedings described in these regulations, but who is suspected of a transgression (in which the University has an interest) that is committed before and/or after he/she had become a registered student; and
+- 3.1 Campus SRC: A Campus Student Representative Council of a particular campus, as described in the Constitution of the UJSRC and Campus SRCs. - 3.2 Days: In calculating the number of days, Saturdays, Sundays and public holidays are not taken into account.
+When counting days, the first day is excluded and the last day is included. - 3.3 Executive Director: Student Affairs: The Executive Director: Student Affairs of the University of Johannesburg. - 3.4 Investigator: A person as described in Appendix B of these regulations. - 3.5 Manager: Student Ethics and Judicial Services: A staff member in the Student Affairs Division who is responsible for the administration of the Student Disciplinary Committee. - 3.6 Presenter: A person as described in Appendix B of these regulations. - 3.7 Registrar: The Registrar of the University of Johannesburg. - 3.8 Staff member (employee): A staff member (employee) of the University of Johannesburg employed on a permanent, fixed-term contract or temporary basis. - 3.9 Standard disciplinary procedure: The procedure to be followed by all disciplinary bodies indicated in these regulations, unless otherwise indicated in these regulations or the guiding document for the particular disciplinary body. - 3.10 Student: A person registered as a student of the University of Johannesburg.
+For purposes of the application of the provisions of the Regulations for Student Discipline to a student, a person who registers as a student of the University at any time between 1 January and 30 June of any calendar year is a registered student of the University for the period 1 January to 31 December of that calendar year, or until her/his registration is cancelled for that year; if a person registers as a student of the University at any time between 1 July and 31 December of any calendar year, he/she is a registered student of the University for the period 1 July to 31 December of that calendar year, or until her/his registration is cancelled for that year.
+"Student" includes: - 3.10.1 a person suspected of a transgression committed while he/she was a registered student, but who is no longer a student at the time of the proceedings described in these regulations; - 3.10.2 a person who is a registered student at the time of the proceedings described in these regulations, but who is suspected of a transgression (in which the University has an interest) that is committed before and/or after he/she had become a registered student; and